The Killer (2023 film): Plot

-The Killer drives to St. Petersburg, Florida, where he confronts the Brute, whom he identifies by his limp.
-At night, he breaks into The Brute's home to kill him, but he is blindsided and tackled.
+The Killer drives to St. Petersburg, Florida, where he finds the Brute, whom he identifies by his limp.
+At night, he breaks into the Brute's home to kill him, but he is blindsided and tackled.
 A fight ensues, during which the Brute realizes who the Killer is before the Killer fatally shoots him and sets his house on fire with a Molotov cocktail.

 The Killer then travels to Beacon, New York, and confronts the Expert at a gourmet restaurant.
 Appearing to accept her fate, the Expert offers to share with him a "last supper" of whiskey, during which she questions the Killer's motivations.
 They leave the restaurant and go to a park.
-After The Expert appears to slip down a small flight of ice-covered stairs, she asks the Killer to help her up, but the Killer shoots her dead, revealing that she was concealing a knife.
+After the Expert appears to slip down a small flight of ice-covered stairs, she asks the Killer to help her up, but the Killer shoots her dead, revealing that she was concealing a knife.

-The Killer travels to Chicago, to kill billionaire venture capitalist Henderson "Clay" Claybourne, reflecting during his flight that police take more interest in the deaths of rich people.
+The Killer travels to Chicago, to kill billionaire venture capitalist Henderson "Clay" Claybourne, the client from the botched assassination.
+The Killer reflects during his flight that police take more interest in the deaths of rich people.
 He uses tools bought on Amazon to enter Claybourne's penthouse.
 Confronting him, the Killer remains mostly silent.
-Claybourne says that he has no personal problem with the Killer and, as a first-time client of a hitman, agreed to pay Hodges for "the trail to be scrubbed", not knowing what that meant.
+Claybourne says that he has no personal problem with the Killer and, as a first-time client of a hitman, agreed to pay Hodges extra money for "the trail to be scrubbed" when the assassination attempt went awry.
 The Killer spares Claybourne, but he promises him a slow death if Claybourne ever targets him again.
 The Killer returns to the Dominican Republic and sits next to a recovering Magdala.